Fired Google engineer sues over alleged discrimination against conservatives

 In an exclusive interview with FOX Business’ Charles Payne, Damore said Google continuously discriminates against conservatives and white men creating a toxic environment that is detrimental to its employees.

-“There’s continue harassment and career sabotage of anyone that expresses a conservative viewpoint and there’s constant shaming and attacks against white men within Silicon Valley,” he said.
+“There’s continued harassment and career sabotage of anyone that expresses a conservative viewpoint and there’s constant shaming and attacks against white men within Silicon Valley,” he said.

 The class-action lawsuit was filed Monday in the Santa Clara Superior Court alleging Google "discriminated against employees for their perceived conservative political views."